-At Fairview Hospital, the resident should expect to be at Fairview by 8:30am on Mondays and 1 pm on Fridays.
-On Mondays, 9am-12 am will be reserved for new patient evaluations.
-Follow up patients will be scheduled on an hourly basis at 11 pm on Mondays and 2-4 pm on
+At Fairview Hospital, the resident should expect to be at Fairview by 8:30am on Fridays.
+New patient evaluations will occur from 9 am-11 am and follow up patients will be scheduled on an hourly basis at 11 am and 2-4 pm.

-Fridays.
 Supervision will take place at 1pm on Fridays.
 Residents may plan to pack a lunch or purchase lunch on campus.
 Additional activities within the day may include case coordination and participation in inpatient consultation-liaison services on the pediatric unit.